The 'crazy' fight in France over the domestic VCR market in 1982

 French government used taxes, bureaucratic measures to try to push back against Japanese companies

-Thirty-seven years ago, Japanese companies had locked down the market in France for VCRs.
+Thirty-eight years ago, Japanese companies had locked down the market in France for VCRs.

 They had massive demand for their product, more customers than any other countries' manufacturers and high-end shops on the Champs-Élysées with their high-tech products displayed in the windows.

 Yet, they had a problem — the French government, which did not like their dominant position in the market and was doing what it could to shake things up.

 First, France had tried slapping various taxes on those same VCRs, but that didn't dampen demand for them.